-After morning and evening cleansing, users can apply one half or full drop to their faces.
+After morning and evening cleansing, users can apply a half or full dropper to their faces.

 This serum is designed for use after morning cleansing.

-Peach and Lily claims that this serum can brighten the skin and reduce the appearance of dark spots.
+Peach & Lily claims that this serum can brighten the skin and reduce the appearance of dark spots.

 It contains various ingredients from botanical sources, including green tea extracts, mushrooms, and arbutin.
 It also contains niacinamide.

 - free of harsh chemicals, dyes, or alcohol